Everyone seems to be going nuts for Cartagena at the moment. I had heard a lot about it before I’d even arrived. But a lot of this proved to be wrong.

 The sand is dirty, sea is brown, and there are hustlers everywhere – selling anything & everything, offering massages to your head, hands, pinky toes, ANYTHING!
 If you are desperate for the sea in the city itself, Bocagrande beach is the quietest and cleanest – but still not particularly quiet or clean.

-If you’ve got a few hours, hop on a bus or boat and go to Playa Blanca.
+Thing to do #3: Hop on a bus or boat and go to Playa Blanca.
 Just one hour away, and the water is beautifully clear, the sand is white, and it’s on another league to any beach in the city.

 Myth 4: It’s expensive.